We Analyzed the Future Direction of O-I Glass Inc. (OI), Here is What We Found

-O-I Glass Inc. (NYSE:OI) went down by -2.45% from its latest closing price compared to the recent 1-year high of $19.46.
-The company’s stock price has collected -6.00% of loss in the last five trading sessions.
-Press Release reported 8 hours ago that O-I Glass Reports Strong Third Quarter 2021 Results
+O-I Glass Inc. (NYSE:OI) went down by -2.07% from its latest closing price compared to the recent 1-year high of $19.46.
+The company’s stock price has collected -8.39% of loss in the last five trading sessions.
+Press Release reported on 10/25/21 that O-I Glass Reports Strong Third Quarter 2021 Results

 Is It Worth Investing in O-I Glass Inc. (NYSE :OI) Right Now?